Article by John Miller

 Even if your neck isn’t sore or painful, you can still experience neck headaches.
 It is important to remember that your neck joints may NOT be sore at REST, but they may be tender to touch or painful on movement.

-Neck joints that are sore at rest will normally be very tend to touch and painful at the extreme of movement.
+Neck joints that are sore at rest will normally be very tender to touch and painful at the extreme of movement.
 Obviously, this scenario is a more severe neck headache.

 How is a Neck Headache Diagnosed?